iotaledger/goshimmer/docs/concepts/glossary.md

 An attack in which a malicious node attempts to split the Tangle into two branches.
 As one of the branches grows the attacker publishes transactions on the other branch to keep both alive.Splitting attacks attempt to slow down the consensus process or conduct a double spend.

 #### SUBTANGLE
-A consistent section of the Tangle (i.e. a subset of messages/value objects), such that each included message/value object also includes its referenced messages/value objects.
+A consistent section of the Tangle (i.e. a subset of messages), such that each included message also includes its referenced messages.

 #### SYBIL ATTACK
 An attempt to gain control over a peer-to-peer network by forging multiple fake identities.